girlsinc/me-and-my-money-edu/src/pages/course/money-messages/your-relationship-to-money/roadmap.md

 ![Roadmap](/assets/img/roadmap.png)
 # Roadmap for Your Relationshop to Money

+## In today’s lesson you will learn:
-1. Identify Attitudes You Want to Change
+1. Attitudes You Want to Change
-2. Find a Role Model Whose Attitude Toward Money You Admire
+2. How to find a Role Model Whose Attitude Toward Money You Admire
 3. Be Careful of the Company You Keep